moondance-labs/tanssi-docs/builders/toolkit/integrations/oracles/band.md

 ---
 title: Using Band Protocol for Price Feed Oracles
-description: Learn how to use the Band Protocol's descentralized oracle network to get reliable token prices enabling secure data access for your Tanssi EVM appchain.
+description: Learn how to use the Band Protocol's descentralized oracle network to get reliable token prices enabling secure data access for your Tanssi EVM network.
 ---

 # Accesing Price Feeds with the Band Protocol